00samoi00/TupperTransformer/README.md

 -   Create a formula for any film or motion picture.

 In short, my research represents a mathematical form of the "Library of Babel" but for film and motion pictures.

-## About the Demo (Instructions)

-The interactive demo brings these concepts to life with a simple, tabbed interface.

-### 1. Transform & Load (Main Panel)

-This is the main editor.
-You can:

--   **Load Examples:** Load the classic "Tupper's" formula or the "UFO (Center)" image.
--   **Transform:** Use the "Full Transform" buttons (Up, Down, Left, Right, Diag) to modify the entire image.
--   **Animate:** Click and hold any transform button to create a temporary animation.
-If you hold for 1 second, the animation will "latch" and continue playing, allowing you to release the mouse.
-A "Stop" button will appear.

-### 2. Draw

-This panel demonstrates the reverse of the formula:

--   Click or drag on the canvas grid to toggle pixels on or off.
--   The K-Value in the text box will update in real-time, showing you the exact integer that represents your drawing.
--   Use "Clear Canvas" to set k to 0.

-### 3. Demos & Examples

-This tab showcases the two major examples from the paper:

-Animation Demo (Eg3.1): Click "Play UFO Animation" to see the "Top-Left UFO" from the paper animated using the $k^{n}= k\times2^{n\times17}$ formula.

-Interactive Tetris (Eg3.2): Click "Load Tetris Example" to load the scene.
-The "Piece" buttons will only move the "L-piece" (ks) while leaving the resting pieces (kr) untouched, demonstrating the "Different transformation on the individual Pixar" concept.

 ## Citation